ednavho/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 4: Moving Files with scp**

 When trying to work only *remotely*, it's beneficial to learn how to copy files back and forth between the client and remote computers.
 To copy files from the *client* computer to the *remote* computer, we'll use the **scp** command which should always be run from the client computer (this is before ssh-ing and logging into ieng6).
-1. Create a file in VScode or choose a file from your client computer that you'd like to copy over to the remote computer.
+1. Create a file in VScode or choose a file from the client that you'd like to copy over to the remote server.
 In the terminal, type the command: scp filename cs15lsp22zz@ieng6.ucsd.edu:~/
     * (the "zz" should be the letters from your course specific account)

         * scp: secure copy